authlib/auth-playground/README.md

 # Auth Playground

-A demonstration OAuth2 / OpenID Connect (OIDC) client application built with Flask.
+A demonstration OAuth2 / OpenID Connect (OIDC) client application built with [Authlib](https://authlib.org).
 This project illustrates how to integrate with an identity provider for user authentication, registration, and consent management.
+It can be used to play with the different interactions between clients and server, or debug a server implementation.

 ## Installation